jrehor/kcc/README.md

 Most programmers will readily agree that this expression makes perfect sense, but if you show it to a mathematician, be ready to hear "no, it isn't".
 And once you see why he didn't say "doesn't", and why he used a negative to begin with, you will also see why we assign values with `:` in k.
 The above expression looks nonsensical to a k programmer for *exactly* the same reason it is to a math guy, and k interpreter will most always evaluate it to false.

 The point here is that a different perspective is not necessarily wrong.
 It can just as well be right, but in a different way, and if someday you start to see it the same way, it only means *your perspective has changed*, and there is nothing wrong about that either.
-And that is the right mindset to approach k.

 And if you are able to produce a k expression where `x=x+1` evaluates to **true**, don't be a stranger, submit a pull request and say "hello".

 ---------------------

 This crash course is not looking to make you an expert k programmer, because that takes a lot of time and effort.
 We heard it is possible to teach oneself Java in 24 hours, but we are not qualified to talk about that.
-Instead, we are going to talk about fundamental aspects of *thinking in k*, and the goal is to give enough proficiency, confidence and motivation for you to continue on your own, and the curve is going to be steep — but we value your time, so we promise it will be fast and violent.
+Instead, we are going to talk about fundamental aspects of *thinking in k*, and the goal is to give you enough skill, confidence and motivation for you to continue on your own.
+The curve is going to be steep, but we value your time, so we promise it will be fast and violent.

-* The text assumes proficiency in general programming concepts, and cuts a lot of corners at some expense of readability.
+* This text assumes a fair amount of insight and will cut a lot of corners on general programming and CS at some expense of readability.
 * The course is entirely driven by densely annotated code which expects your undivided attention and intuition.
 * New syntax is often introduced inline, some meanings are left to be inferred or assumed self-explanatory.
 * Most annotations in the code contain essential learning material that cannot be overlooked.